fmi/java-course/homeworks/01-social-media-inator/README.md

     /**
      * Returns the {@code n} most recent content of user {@code username}.
-     * -> If the given user does not have any content an empty Collection should be returned.
+     * -> If the given user does not have any content, an empty Collection should be returned.
      * -> If the total number of posts and stories is less than {@code n} return as many as available
      * @param n The number of content to be returned
      * @throws IllegalArgumentException If {@code username} is null or {@code n} is a negative number